p2rathod/p2rathod.github.io/_posts/2017-09-16-productmgmtcourse-history.md

 ---
+layout: post
 title:  The History of Product Management
-layout: post
-category: long-form
+category: product
-tags: product-mgmt-course
+image:
 ---

 The product management field is relatively new.
 It’s so new, that there aren’t really any university programs to learn about it.
 When you say product manager, 9 out of 10 people don’t know what the hell you actually do.
 I think as a career path, we’re still trying to figure it out and that’s pretty damn exciting.